mtovmassian/confeez/README.md

-Bash scripts and aliases to make Linux system administration easier."
+Bash scripts and aliases to make Linux system administration easier.